utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### JSON not defined error

-You may encounter the `ReferenceError: <variable> is not defined` issue.
+You might encounter the `ReferenceError: <variable> is not defined` error.
 This typically happens when you're attempting to reference a JSON object that hasn't been declared or is outside the scope of your test code.

 ```js
 /* Response has the following structure: